 The ground: The Len Salmon Stadium, Crown Avenue, Pitsea, Essex, SS13 2BE.
 It has a decent-sized main stand, a good covered terrace behind one goal and a smaller one behind the other.

-Directions: About an hour and a half from Kingston if traffic is OK - head round the M25 and over the Dartford Crossing (remember to pay for it online) and then take the A13 towards Pitsea.
+Directions: Pitsea station is half an hour's walk away, although buses 5, 5A and 5B will take you there from either Pitsea or Basildon.
+Both are on the line from Fenchurch Street and West Ham but on Saturday you can only get the train as far as Laindon, from where you'll need a rail replacement bus to finish the journey.
+By car it's about an hour and a half from Kingston if traffic is OK - head round the M25 and over the Dartford Crossing (remember to pay for it online) and then take the A13 towards Pitsea.
 There's a car park at the ground, with more spaces at the nearby Eversley Centre on Crest Avenue if it gets full.
-Pitsea station is half an hour's walk away, although buses 5, 5A and 5B will take you there from either Pitsea or Basildon.
-Both are on the line from Fenchurch Street and West Ham.

-Drinking: There are no pubs particularly near the ground so, if pubs are even still open given the deteriorating Covid situation, Basildon Town Centre may be your best bet.
-There's a Wetherspoons and a pool hall/bar a close walk from the station.
+Drinking: There are no pubs particularly near the ground so Basildon town centre may be your best bet.
+There's The Beehive, which has Sky Sports and a good-sized outdoor area, a Wetherspoons and a pool hall/bar a close walk from the station.

 Food: A small row of shops on Rectory Road, about a seven minute walk from the ground, includes Martella's, a chippie.
 If coming from Pitsea station there are fast food options including Subway, KFC and a few pizza places.